stallman-j/stallman-j.github.io/how-tos/data.md

 layout: single
 toc: true
 toc_label: "Contents"
+toc_min_header: 1
+toc_max_header: 2
 toc_sticky: true
 author_profile: true
 date: "2024-10-02"
 ---

-# Good Data Sources for (Environmental) Projects
+# Data Sources for (Environmental) Projects

-Here's where I'll keep a running list of good data resources.
+Here's where I keep a running list of good data resources.
 I'll continue adding to this page, but if you have suggestions please [email me](mailto:j.stallman@yale.edu).

-## General Data
+## The Usual First Stops: General Data

 - [Our World in Data (OWID)](https://ourworldindata.org/): OWID may well be your first stop for just about any topic.